mkhorasani/Streamlit-Authenticator/README.md

 ![](https://github.com/mkhorasani/Streamlit-Authenticator/blob/main/graphics/login_form.JPG)

+_Please remember to update the config file (as shown in step 9) after you use this widget._

 ### 3. Authenticating users

 * You can then retrieve the name, authentication status, and username from Streamlit's session state using **st.session_state["name"]**, **st.session_state["authentication_status"]**, and **st.session_state["username"]** to allow a verified user to proceed to any restricted content.